onerzafer/rdxgen/README.md

 ## Templating

 Templates are Handlebar templates and rdxgen passes some variables, so you can create the best template for your project.
 Even rdxgen has no opinion on libraries, the default templates are prepared for the most used libraries in the market.
-On typescript templates the output files will be compatible with @ngrx/store and for the javascript side assumed library is redux.
+On typescript templates, the output files will be compatible with @ngrx/store and for the javascript side, the assumed library is redux.

 You can easily export default templates with the following command